kdpham-1002/mindpalace/_posts/Coding Workspace/Interview Preps/2025-01-18-behavorial-interview-practice-questions.md

 For ETL and data analysis, I primarily use Python (Pandas, NumPy) for data wrangling and SQL for querying structured data.
 I have worked with Apache Spark for processing large datasets efficiently and used AWS services like Redshift and Glue for data storage and transformation.
 For visualization, I am proficient in Tableau and QuickSight.

 ### Category 4: Situational & Ethical Questions
-#### Q1: How would you respond if two VP’s ask you to complete different tasks, but you only have enough time to complete one?
+#### Q1: How would you respond if two VP's ask you to complete different tasks, but you only have enough time to complete one?
 1. Prioritize: Assess task urgency and impact.
 2. Communicate: Inform both VPs and suggest a timeline.
 3. Delegate: If possible, seek help from a colleague.

-I would evaluate both tasks’ urgency and business impact.
-Then, I’d communicate with both VPs to set expectations and negotiate a feasible deadline.
-If necessary, I’d seek assistance from a colleague to ensure all priorities are addressed.
+I would evaluate both tasks' urgency and business impact.
+Then, I'd communicate with both VPs to set expectations and negotiate a feasible deadline.
+If necessary, I'd seek assistance from a colleague to ensure all priorities are addressed.

 ### Category 5: Commercial & Industry Knowledge
 #### Q1: What trends are impacting the financial and banking industry?